AqeeAqee/pxt-Boardcast/README.md

 ![](/icon.png)

-Send Message out with "Broadcast (...)" block, when a some state happened.
+Send Message out with "Broadcast (...)" block, when a state happened, eg. "level start".
 And enbrace some dealing blocks/codes with "When I receive (...)" block.
 See "Testing and Use" below.

 ## Features:
 * More than one Receiving event block at same time